edHelper.com

 By Brenda B. Covert

 1 The Saucedos [saw-SAY-dohs] missed their hometown and old friends.
-However, their move to the U.S.A. represented their resolve to hope and even struggle for a better future.
+However, their move to the U.S.A. represented their resolve to work and even struggle for a better future.
 Because many Latinos had settled in the same area, they could continue some of their favorite Mexican traditions.
 It was the next best thing to being there!

 2 One afternoon in early September, Elena Saucedo came home from the tienda with a bag of groceries and a flyer.
 After setting the bag on the kitchen counter, she turned to her mother and her young daughter and said, "There is going to be a Mexican Independence Day parade in town!
 Look at this!"